 - Accessing services, resources and activities in the community

-We aim to provide you with the support and opportunities you need to lead a fulfilling lifestyle by offering a range of services which are tailored to your needs.
-You’ll be in control of your support and enabled to make choices and develop your independence.
+We provide the support and opportunities you need to lead a fulfilling lifestyle by offering a range of services which are tailored to your individual needs.
+You’ll be in control of the support that your recieve and will be enabled to make choices and develop your independence.
 We’ll work alongside you, and the other people in your life, to make this happen.
 Together, we’ll develop a support plan around the things you want to do, with a focus on what you’d like to achieve.

 At Calderdale Aspire, we give disabled adults the opportunity to try a full range of indoor and outdoor leisure and social activities, both individually and as part of a group.
 This has included: